Hans Eichel: Minister of Finance, 1999–2005

+As federal minister of finance, Hans Eichel introduced a series of tax reductions and pursued a policy of fiscal consolidation that emphasized budget restraint.
+Appointed in 1999, he succeeded Oskar Lafontaine, whose approach to fiscal policy differed significantly.During his early years in office, Eichel was regarded by some commentators as one of the most influential members of the government.
+His fiscal policies, including spending cuts and budget discipline.
+Were widely noted.
+While his supporters praised his integrity, political resolve and loyalty to Chancellor Gerhard Schroeder.

 Despite initial success, due to constraints by the cabinet and by the worsening economic situation after the short boom in 1999/2000, he had to abandon those plans.
 After the election Eichel had to recalculate the budget due to the deteriorating economy and found that he would have $18 billion less in tax revenue than was anticipated.
 The German budget deficit was 3.8%, exceeding the 3% ceiling set by the EU's Stability Pact.
 Until 2005, when he stepped down, Eichel did not reduce the deficit to under the 3% stability threshold, mainly due to the decision from Chancellor Schroder to not force excessive austerity on the German people on top of the deep economic reforms taking place.

 Toward the end of his term, in late 2004, Eichel and U.S. Treasury Secretary John W. Snow worked out a proposal to cancel 80 percent, or about $33 billion, of the debt owed by Iraq to a group of creditor nations known as the Paris Club, capping an American effort for debt forgiveness.